Skip to main content

 Public Safety Bond

-Salt Lake County voters are being asked to make a long-term investment in facilities that will enhance public safety by expanding capacity in our system and providing law enforcement with new tools to address the needs of low-level offenders—many of whom are repeat offenders experiencing homelessness, mental health, and substance use issues.
+If approved by the voters, the Public Safety Bond will fund facilities anticipated to improve public safety, reduce repeat offenses, and save tax dollars.
+The facilities are anticipated to enhance public safety by expanding capacity in our system and providing law enforcement with new tools to address the needs of low-level offenders—many of whom are repeat offenders experiencing homelessness, mental health, and substance use issues.

-The Public Safety Bond is a central part of Salt Lake County's partnership with the State of Utah and municipal governments in the region to address homelessness and criminal justice reform.
+The Public Safety Bond is a central part of Salt Lake County's partnership with the State of Utah and municipal governments in the region to address criminal justice reform and homelessness.

 1. Building a Justice and Accountability Center:

-• New lower-security facility where low-level offenders will have access to mental health services, substance use treatment, job training, and other vital services to get their lives back on track and reduce their risk of repeat offenses.
+• Increase access to mental health services, substance use treatment, job training, and other services

 • Fewer repeat offenders

-• 46% of Utah's inmates return to jail/prison within three years.
-Offenders are less likely to re-offend when given access to services to help them.
+• People are less likely to re-offend when given access to services

 • Save tax dollars

-• Jail costs $136 per day per person, while the Justice and Accountability Center costs $75 per day.
+• Jail costs $136 per day per person

 • Increase jail capacity

-• Not a single jail bed has been added since 2001.
-Meanwhile, Salt Lake County's population has grown by 300,000.
+• Not a single jail bed has been added since 2001

 Resources